kuldeep-singh-001/Student-Enrollment-Database/README.md

-# 🎓 Online Course Platform – SQL Joins (Inner, Left, Right, Full)
+# 🎓 Students Enrollment Database – SQL Joins (Inner, Left, Right, Full)

 ## Objective
 Learn to combine data from multiple tables using SQL JOINs: `INNER`, `LEFT`, `RIGHT`, and `FULL` (and how to emulate FULL where unsupported).